IBM/TSS/README.md

 It is the responsibility of the consumer to ensure that messages that arrive to the party are dispatched by the `threshold.Scheme` instance by calling `HandleMessage(msg *IncMessage)`.
 The `IncMessage` struct appears below, and it is also the responsibility of the consumer to provide a secure, secret, and authenticated communication layer.
+The `net` package provides an implementation that fits the requirements, but it is not mandatory to use it.
 ```
 type IncMessage struct {
 	Data    []byte